 NO – You can’t.
 Its against the law.
 Because text messaging requires visual, manual and cognitive attention from the driver, it is by far the most alarming distraction.
 Sending or receiving a text takes a driver’s eyes from the road for an average of 5 seconds.
 At 50 mph that is the driving length of a football ...Read More

 Driving Offences Guide

 Speeding – Young drivers do speed more than other drivers!
-As a result of excessive speeds, young adults will die or be seriously injured in car crashes at a vastly disproportionate rate than that of other drivers.
-Young people are quick at learning to control a car, but by definition they lack the driving experience to foresee a situation developing, especially when driving too fast!
+As a result of excessive speeds, young adults die or suffer severe injuries in car crashes at a vastly disproportionate rate than that of other drivers.
+Young people are quick at learning to control a car, but by definition, they lack the driving experience to foresee a situation developing, especially when driving too fast!